Robot and Human Hand Touching

 2. Invest in the ARK Venture Fund

 Cathie Wood's ARK Venture Fund also participated in the company's $675-million round.
-As of February 29, Figure AI made up 5.07% of the fund, making it the 7th largest holding.
+As of September 2024, Figure AI made up 3.89% of the fund, the 9th largest holding.

 The Venture Fund invests in what they believe to be the most innovative companies, regardless of whether they're privately held or publicly traded.

-The fund's top 5 holdings are Anthropic, Epic Games, Freenome, Relation Therapeutics, and Blackdaemon.
+The fund's top 5 holdings are SpaceX, Epic Games, Freenome, Relation Therapeutics, and Blockdaemon.
+Anthropic, Discord, and Zipline are also in the top 10.

-All accredited investors can invest in the ARK Venture Fund.
-Additionally, all retail investors can invest in the Fund via Titan or SoFi.
+All accredited investors can invest in the ARK Venture Fund via the company's website.
+Additionally, all retail investors can invest in the Fund via SoFi.
 The fund has total fees of 2.90%.

 3. Invest indirectly (in public companies)